PhilRunninger/cmp-rpncalc/README.md

 Reading an expression from left to right, numbers are placed on a stack.
 The top four numbers are labeled `X`, `Y`, `Z`, and `T` from the top down.
 Although these labels are not shown when using the plugin, they are referenced in the README and the documentation.
 When an operator is encountered, one or more numbers (as needed by the operator) are popped from the stack, and the result of the operation is pushed back on the stack.

 ## Complex Numbers
 Most of the operators also will process complex numbers.
 The following Wikipedia pages were used as reference for some of the more arcane derivations for complex numbers.
-Where the complete answer is an infinte number of answers, only the principal value is given. *As a side note, I don't know how useful these functions are, but it was a fun exercise implementing them.
-Leave a comment if you know of any practical use for, let's say, the hyperbolic arctangent of a complex number.*
+Where the complete answer is an infinte number of answers, only the principal value is given.
 * [logarithms](https://en.wikipedia.org/wiki/Complex_logarithm)
 * [exponentiation](https://en.wikipedia.org/wiki/exponential_function#computation_of_ab_where_both_a_and_b_are_complex)
 * [ordinary trig functions](https://en.wikipedia.org/wiki/sine_and_cosine#complex_exponential_function_definitions)